-No One’s Been As Wrong About Anything As Charles Barkley Was About Celtics
+No One’s Been More Wrong About Anything Than Charles Barkley Was About Celtics

 The Celtics didn’t hold the Warriors to 94 points; the Celtics held the Warriors to 88 points and won the game.

 Barkley’s point seemed to finally be proved Dec.
-28. The Houston Rockets came into Boston and dusted the Celtics early, taking a 24-point lead at halftime.
+28. The Houston Rockets came into Boston and dominated the Celtics early, taking a 24-point lead at halftime.

 “This game is O-V-E-R,” Barkley said at the half.